Molly Cotton: Medical career

 Molly Cotton was one of the first students to train at the London School of Medicine for Women, and St. Mary's Hospital.
 In 1928, she was working as a clinical assistant at the National Heart Hospital, where she met Thomas Forrest Cotton.
 The two married, and Molly retired from medicine.
-However, she remained honorary medical advisor the National Children's Adoption Society until 1936.
+However, she remained honorary medical advisor to the National Children's Adoption Society until 1936.

 Archaeology career

 In 1934, Molly Cotton began working on excavations at Maiden Castle, Dorset, with Tessa and Mortimer Wheeler.
 After Tessa's death in 1936, Cotton became deputy director of the site, alongside archaeologist Kitty Richardson.

 In the same year, she was one of the first students to take the postgraduate diploma in archaeology at the recently founded Institute of Archaeology, London.
 She worked at Maiden Castle until 1938.
 She then undertook excavations on the defences of Calleva Atrebatum, the Roman settlement in Silchester, Hampshire from 1938 to 1939.
 Items from her excavation are now displayed at Reading Museum.

 Cotton worked in the Foreign Office, and the Far Eastern Department of the Ministry of Economic Warfare during World War II.
 In 1945 she received an OBE for her contributions to the war effort.

 After the war, Molly resumed archaeological work.
 In 1948, she worked at Hod Hill, Colchester.
 From 1949 until 1951, she again collaborated with Mortimer Wheeler, at Verulamium.
 1951–1954, Cotton worked as Field Director at Clausentum.
 During this time, Cotton published numerous archaeological papers, focusing on Iron Age hill forts.
 In 1953, she undertook excavations at Weycock Hill.
-Between 1954 and 1958, Cotton administrated the Silchester excavation, and a similar role in Verulamium between 1955 and 1961.
-In 1960, she excavated Robin Hood's Arbour.
+Between 1954 and 1958, Cotton administered the Silchester excavation, and a similar role in Verulamium between 1955 and 1961.
+In 1960, she excavated Robin Hood's Arbour, an Iron Age site in Maidenhead, Berkshire.

 Her next projects were in Italy, excavating villas at Posto and San Rocco in Francolise, between 1962 and 1965.
 Here, she was directed by John Bryan Ward-Perkins and Peter von Blanckenhagen, "but essentially the project was hers".
 This excavation consisted of the first thorough study of Republican villas in Italy, and set a precedent for future research, using stratigraphy and historical sequence.
 The excavations at Posto and San Rocco (1962–65) were fully published.